Autonomous Province of Korçë: Administration

 On December 10, 1916, Henry Descoins, the commander of the French garrison of Korçë, with the approval of Maurice Sarrail, declared the Autonomous Albanian Republic of Korçë, and appointed Themistokli Gërmenji as prefect.
 In the following period the Greeks of the city were persecuted by the Albanian nationalist elements that aimed at acquiring control over Korçë.
 As a result, the local Greeks asked the French authorities to prolong their occupation until the end of World War I.

 In the period of March 1917 – February 1918, Qani Dishnica was appointed as the Chairman of the Albanian Administrative Council.
 On the French side, the delegated governors of the Republic of Korçë were Henri Descoins (December 10, 1916 – May 11, 1917), Salle (1917–1919) and Reynard Lespinasse (June 1919 – May 26, 1920).

 The French delegated governors appointed an officer to be their delegate to the Council.
 The first officer appointed was reserve Lieutenant Bargeton, who was replaced in the middle of January 1917 by a Lieutenant Siegfried.

+The Autonomous Province of Korçë is often cited as an example of early 20th-century international administration and intervention.
+The French introduced various reforms to improve local governance.
+They established a framework for a modern administrative system, which included the creation of municipal councils and the implementation of new laws and regulations aimed at ensuring justice and order.

 Education

+Cultural relations also saw substantial changes during the French administration.
+The presence of French troops and officials introduced Western European cultural influences to Korçë.
+The French promoted education and cultural exchange, supporting the establishment of schools and cultural institutions.

 France intended to help in establishing 200 elementary schools on Albanian language, as part of the strategy of Albanian national affirmation.
 On the other hand, all the Greek schools were forced to close down, while the Greek element of the city was persecuted.
 The Albanian National Lyceum (Le lycée de Korça, Liceu Kombëtar i Korçës) high school in Korçë was established in 1917.
 French authorities claim that they banned opening of the high school because they did not want to offend their Greek allies led by Eleftherios Venizelos' Movement of National Defence, who claimed rights over the area.
 Some sources find this claim inappropriate, considering that the French Lycée in Thessaloníki sent professor Vital Gerson to lead a small team of three Albanian professors to join a French officer, who gave some notions of French culture, on the opening ceremony of the school.
 The French National Lyceum was the first Albanian high school that was open to the students of all faiths.